BransbyHorses/equine-training-tracker-app/README.md

 - To run the script from the project's root folder, type `node devtools/upload-equines.js <"fields">` into the command line.

   - `fields`: Determines if the script populates the DB with skill, category, programme and yard entries.
 This has to be passed the first time.

-#### Usage examples

 On first instance, pass "fields" to the script to add the required data.
 (Note: The API might throw an error if the DB contains duplicate fields - just ignore it).